godotengine/godot-docs/classes/class_centercontainer.rst

 Description
 -----------

-CenterContainer Keeps children controls centered.
+CenterContainer keeps children controls centered.
 This container keeps all children to their minimum size, in the center.

 Property Descriptions
 ---------------------